 Note that the picture of the “Guatamala City sinkhole, above, is actually not a sinkhole.
 According to Discovery News, the 100-foot deep, 66-foot wide circular chasm is what Geologist Sam Bonis calls a “piping feature” .
 “Sinkholes” refer to areas where bedrock is solid but has been eaten away by groundwater, forming a geological Swiss cheese whose contours are nearly impossible to predict.
 Guatamala City is built on loose fill of volcanic ash.
 Storm water and other flows of water can dissolve or wash away the loose material, causing events like the one pictured above, which occurred in 2010.

 An analyst with Popular Logistics, I hold a Bachelor’s in Biology, an MBA in “Managing for Sustainability” from Marlboro College, and experience with information technology.
 I can be reached at ‘L Furman 97” @ G Mail.
 I am available for consulting in various domains.
-My goal in these posts is to present and discuss phenomena which I find interesting and which appear indicative of systemic shifts in the economy.
-Investments in equities of various companies are risky.
-I do NOT hold a “Series 6″ or “Series 7″ license from the SEC or any similar licensing body.
+Investments in equities are risky.
+I do NOT hold a “Series 7” license from the SEC.
 I am NOT a licensed stock broker, investment adviser or financial adviser and this should n0t be considered “Financial Advice” or “Investment Advice.”